AlexGiordano/alexgiordano.github.io/README.md

 I found the following aspects particularly challenging:

-  - Modals containing youtube videos linked from drop down menus (particularly getting the modal to to appear outside of the drop down in all browsers);
+  - Modals containing youtube videos triggered by links in drop down menus (particularly getting the modal to to appear outside of the drop down in all browsers);

   - Stopping the music, when the modal is clsoed by clicking on the 'x' button or outside of the modal area;